kosail/Aria/README.md

 ## 🔧 Stack & Resources
 ### Stack
 - **Compose Multiplatform (Desktop + WASM/JS)** — UI framework
 - **Audio library** — The audio library for Desktop Target (JVM) is javax.sample, while on web target uses the browser API.
-On Android, it uses MediaPlayer.
+On Android, it currently uses MediaPlayer (but I'm planning to move to ExoPlayer).
 - **GitHub Pages** — For deployment

 ### Resources